FAQ

 - the art of motivation and the mechanics of responsibility

-Facilitators also have a strong theoretical grounding in why we do what we do, which equips us uniquely to be able to track an individual trigger back to its source.
+Facilitators also have a strong theoretical grounding, which equips us uniquely to be able to track an individual trigger back to its source.

 How long does it take?